BrianSeong99/Agglayer_PessimisticProof/README.md

 Because running a zkVM to generate proof is expensive, an ideal strategy is to run the Pessimistic Proof Program in native Rust execution to make sure the `PessimisticProofOutput` can be computed correctly.
 The Pessimistic Proof Program to run can be found in [`generate_pessimistic_proof`](https://github.com/agglayer/agglayer/blob/main/crates/pessimistic-proof/src/proof.rs#L166) function.
 The general process of this function can be found as follows:

-- **Compute the new transitioned state using `initial_network_state` and `batch_header`**
+- **Compute the new transitioned state using `initial_network_state`(old local state) and `batch_header`(MultiBatchHeader)**
-- **Compare the computed state transition result with the expected state transitioned result**
+- **Compare the computed new local state based on provided old local state and `batch_header` with the expected state transitioned result in `batch_header.target`**
-- **If results are equal, Return `PessimisticProofOutput`**
+- **If results are equal, the provided data is indeed valid and state transition is computed correctly, Return `PessimisticProofOutput`, Otherwise return ErrorCode**

 ### Step 3: Run the Pessimistic Proof Program in zkVM

 - **Run the same program in SP1**:
     - If the program execution passes in native rust, we will then run the same exact program with the same inputs in zkVM.
-In the case of AggLayer, we are currently using [SP1](https://github.com/succinctlabs/sp1) from Succinct Labs.
+In the case of AggLayer, we are currently using [SP1](https://github.com/succinctlabs/sp1) Provers Netowrk from Succinct Labs.

-    - Otherwise, if the Pessimsitic Proof Program fails, the SP1 execution proof will still be able to generate, but its useless.
+    - Otherwise, if the Pessimsitic Proof Program fails, the SP1 execution proof will still be able to generate, but its useless, since the its proving the execution of a failed Pessimistic Proof Program execution.

 > Succinct provides a much faster proof generation service called Provers Network which AggLayer also utilizes, therefore the zkVM execution in this step is actually done in the Provers Network instead of the local machine thats running AggLayer client.

 ### Step 4: Validates ZK Proof

-- **Validate the zk proof of correct Pessimistic Proof Program execution in AggLayer**
+- **Validate the zk proof returned from Succinct's Provers Network in AggLayer**:
+    - If the zk proof is successfully generated, Provers Network will return the proof to AggLayer, where then we will verify the zk proof our end before we accepts the pessimistic proof result.

 Code can be found [here](https://github.com/agglayer/agglayer/blob/main/crates/agglayer-aggregator-notifier/src/certifier/mod.rs#L94)